About Me

 I am a second-year Ph.D. student in Statistics at the University of Toronto, advised by Radu Craiu and Monica Alexander.
 I am also a Doctoral Student Fellow at Data Sciences Institute (DSI) and an Affiliate Researcher at Vector Institute.

-I approach Bayes as both a computational problem and a service to natural and social sciences:
+I approach Bayes as both a computational problem and a service to (physical & social) science:

-1. On the methodological side, I study scalable Bayesian computation, with particular interest in simulation-based methods, amortized inference, and the two-way interaction between Bayesian computation and deep generative modeling: using generative models to scale approximate Bayesian inference, and using Bayesian principles to make generative modeling more reliable.
+1. On the methodological side, I study scalable Bayesian computation, with particular interest in simulation-based methods, amortized inference, and its synergy with deep generative modeling.

-2. On the applied side, I care about tools that serve scientific discovery rather than merely decorate it.
-I develop statistical models that help domain experts extract decision-oriented insight from complex data through principled uncertainty quantification.
+2. On the applied side, I care about developing tools that serve scientific discovery rather than merely decorate it.
+I develop statistical models that help domain experts extract decision-oriented understanding through principled uncertainty quantification.

 Back in the day, I received my M.S. in Statistics from the University of Chicago in 2024, where I spent two intellectually stimulating years, and was fortunate to be mentored by Dacheng Xiu and Per Mykland.
 Even earlier, I received my B.S. in Statistics and Financial Mathematics from UofT.
 Influenced by my prior experiences, I have continued to follow the literature on machine learning in the study of financial markets.